Joint Declaration of the Heads of State Bucharest 9 meeting

 7. We remain committed to the further implementation of all agreed areas of cooperation between NATO and the EU in line with the Warsaw Joint Declaration.
 We consider it necessary to highlight the achievements and underscore the priority areas of cooperation in a new and result-oriented NATO-EU Joint Declaration.
 Priority areas of NATO-EU cooperation include but are not limited to: military mobility and improving infrastructure, countering hybrid threats, enhancing resilience in partner countries from the Western Balkans and the Eastern neighborhood, cyber security and strategic communications.
 Special attention should be given to military mobility, building upon the EU Action Plan.
 The future of EU Security and Defence Policy lies on inclusiveness, non-duplication, close coordination and synergy with NATO.
 Therefore, we actively contribute to shaping PESCO by participating in concrete projects to fill identified capability gaps.

-- We will continue our efforts aimed at making NATO more efficient and stronger and we are ready to bring our contribution to the benefit of transatlantic security.
-We remain committed to continue meeting in the Bucharest 9, platform for consultation and dialogue, as a means to promote joint approaches and contribute to Euro-Atlantic security.
+We reiterate our commitment to continue meeting in the Bucharest 9, platform for consultation and dialogue, as a means to promote joint approaches and to further contribute to Euro-Atlantic security.